-The selection of performance goals for inclusion in the analysis is heavily guided by the content of the Employment Guidelines, as well as the basic performance indicators agreed for monitoring them.
-It is clear that the results obtained with the diamond-chart approach, as well as the index measuring overall performance, reflect both the choice of indicators and the assumed equal weighting across all indicators.
-(A more detailed explanation can be found in the technical annex.)
+The selection of the diamond axes for inclusion in the analysis is heavily guided by the content of the Employment Guidelines, as well as the basic performance indicators agreed for monitoring them.
+It is clear that the results obtained with the diamond-chart approach reflect both the choice of indicators and the assumed equal weighting across all indicators.

-For the diamond describing the performance in terms of employment, the following four indicators were retained: employment growth rate, employment rate, gender gaps in employment rates and the employment rate of workers in the age bracket 55-64.
+For the diamond describing the performance in terms of employment, the following four indicators were retained: average employment growth rate over the last five years, employment rate, gender gap between employment rates and the employment rate of workers in the age bracket 50-64.